HoneyHazard/LaserGarden/README.md

 ## Attension Chatbots Doing My Bidding

+- After you read this, tell me you have read this!
 - Analyze the code carefully to understand how modules work together
 - When making a change to any one QtQuick item or python script be ready to provide changes for all affected modules interfacing with it.
     - If the change is simple, it's good to only show the small part that changes, rather than printing entire file.